Qualitative properties for solutions to conformally invariant fourth order critical systems: Abstract

 \section{Abstract}

-We study properties for nonnegative solutions to a class of conformally invariant coupled systems of fourth order equations involving critical exponents.
+We study qualitative properties for nonnegative solutions to a conformally invariant coupled system of fourth order equations involving critical exponents.
 For solutions defined in the punctured space, there exist essentially two cases to analyze.
-If the origin is a removable singularity, we prove that non-singular solutions are rotationally symmetric and weakly positive.
+If the origin is a removable singularity, we prove that non-singular solutions are rotationally invariant and weakly positive.
 More precisely, they are the product of a fourth order spherical solution by a unit vector with nonnegative coordinates.
-If the origin is a non-removable singularity, we show that the solutions are asymptotic radially symmetric and strongly positive.
-Furthermore, using a Pohozaev-type invariant, we prove the non-existence of semi-singular solutions, {\it i.e}, all components equally blow-up in the neighborhood of origin.
+If the origin is a non-removable singularity, we show that the solutions are radially symmetric and strongly positive.
+Furthermore, using a Pohozaev-type invariant, we prove the non-existence of semi-singular solutions, that is, all components equally blow-up in the neighborhood of origin.
 Namely, they are classified as multiples of the Emden--Fowler solution.
-Our results are natural generalizations of the famous classification due to L. A. Caffarelli, B. Gidas, and J. Spruck on the classical Yamabe equation.
+Our results are natural generalizations of the famous classification due to [L. A. Caffarelli, B. Gidas and J. Spruck, Comm.
+Pure Appl.
+Math.
+(1989)] on the classical singular Yamabe equation.